jetbrains-academy/javascript-course/Error_Handling/throw_operator/task.md

 }
 ```

-The line where the exception is generated and its handler may be in different functions or even in different files.
+The line where the exception is generated and the handler for that exception may be located in different functions or even in different files.
 You should pay attention to where the error will be handled and what instructions will not be executed when the exception is generated.

-Also note that if an exception is generated inside a function, the function is immediately terminated without returning any value, as it will not be used.
+Additionally, note that if an exception is generated inside a function, the function terminates immediately without returning any value, as the return value will not be used.

-You can read more about `throw` operator [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw).
+You can read more about the `throw` operator [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw).

 ### Task
 As the number of users increases, you have decided that the greeting function written earlier needs to be changed.
-And you decided that it should no longer greet users whose names cannot be retrieved, but it should report an error message in this situation.
+Instead of greeting users whose names cannot be retrieved, the function should now report an error message in such cases.

-Change the greeting function so that instead of returning a string greeting a stranger,
+Modify the greeting function so that, instead of returning a string greeting a stranger
-it throws an `Error` with the message `"Person must have name and surname"`.
+it throws an `Error` with the message `"A person must have a name and a surname"`.